SweetwaterNOW Hiring a Community News Reporter

 - Competitive Pay with Room to Grow: Since we started in 2013, SweetwaterNOW has enjoyed continual growth thanks to our hardworking team.
 As we grow, so can you.
 If you are fun and competitive, maybe a little bit of an entrepreneurial spirit – this is the job for you!

 - Community Culture and Atmosphere: We enjoy being a part of the community and creating engaging content for our readers, you should too.
-This might include things like going to and covering events or writing about local and regional history.
+This might include things like going to and covering events and meetings or writing about local and regional history.
 Interviewing community members or researching a local story.

 - Flexible Schedule: We work on productivity, not a time clock.
-We do keep business hours, but we also have times where we need to be out in the community or working on outside projects.
-Meetings may be mandatory, but we allow a flexible schedule to fit our client’s and the community’s needs.
 This is where being self-disciplined comes in to make sure you are still keeping a full-time schedule.
 Since we are a 24/7 news source, the content team does work on different schedules.
 So weekends and nights may be needed at times.

 - Access to Technology: We provide you with the tools so you can be efficient in a comfortable, modern office.